 Business Process Improvement

-Process improvement can drive very powerful and sustainable change.
+Business process improvement can drive very powerful and sustainable change.
 Defining, deploying and improving strong business processes is a very effective strategy for creating competitive advantage.

 Business Process Improvement Strategies